PeaceStephen/MATLAB-as-a-calculator/README.md

 12 = means the number of times the e(10) will raised to In normal terms, the answer will be :
 9.4608*10^12 = 9.4608*1000000000000

+So, that's we got our answer for lightyear_km = 9.4608e+12